-Short-Term Annual Cash Incentive and Retention Awards
+Short-Term Annual Cash Incentive Awards

 General.
-The 2010 Cash Incentive Plan is a performance-based annual cash incentive plan that links cash incentive awards to achieving pre-established performance goals.
-For fiscal 2013, award opportunities were determined based upon two performance-based measures: (i) the Named Executive Officer's overall performance rating based on fiscal 2013 performance, and (ii) achievement of our fiscal 2013 operating income targets.
+The Cash Incentive Plan was approved by stockholders at our Annual Meeting of Stockholders in May 2015.
+The Cash Incentive Plan is a performance-based annual cash incentive plan that links cash incentive awards to achieving pre-established performance goals.
+For fiscal 2016, award opportunities were determined based upon three performance-based measures: (i) the Named Executive Officer's overall performance rating based on fiscal 2016 performance, (ii) achievement of our fiscal 2016 operating income and net sales targets and (iii) achievement of our fiscal 2016 strategic priorities.
 The same criteria were used for all other employees eligible to participate in the incentive plan.

-For fiscal 2013, each Named Executive Officer was eligible for a payout under the plan ranging from 0% of base salary for a "needs improvement" performance rating to 125% of base salary for our President and 100% of base salary for our other executive officers for an "outstanding" performance rating.
+For fiscal 2016, each Named Executive Officer was eligible for a bonus opportunity under the Cash Incentive Plan based on his performance rating for fiscal 2016 performance.
+The bonus opportunity ranged as follows: "needs improvement" (0% of base salary), "meets expectations" (40% of base salary), "exceeds expectations" (75% of base salary) and "outstanding" (100% of base salary).
 We refer to this as the "Performance Rating Percentage."
-Once the Performance Rating Percentage is determined, the actual cash incentive amounts are paid based on the extent to which our operating income targets are achieved.
-The actual cash incentive amounts range from 10% to 110% of the eligibility amount determined by the performance rating.
-We refer to this as the "Bonus Payout Percentage."
-In fiscal 2013, the Compensation Committee did not change the Performance Rating Percentages nor the Bonus Payout Percentages.
+Once the Performance Rating Percentage is determined, the actual cash incentive amounts are paid 80% based on the extent to which our operating income and net sales targets are achieved (the "Financial Payout Percentage") and 20% based on whether our strategic priorities are achieved (the "Strategic Priorities Payout Percentage").
+The actual cash incentive amounts range from 10% to 150% of the opportunity amount determined by the performance rating.